Setup-Tooling/Setup-Tool-for-Fedora/CONTRIBUTING.md

 Don't have time to contribute?
 No worries, here are some other ways to show your support for our project:

 - star the [project](<%= ask("homepage") %>)
-- State your support for .[our project](https://github.com/BurningPho3nix/Setup-Tool-for-Fedora) on Mastodon
+- State your support for [our project](https://github.com/BurningPho3nix/Setup-Tool-for-Fedora) on Mastodon

 ## Issues